18 Cheap Halloween Costumes for Adults Basically Anyone Can DIY

 Cat in the Hat

-Another creative idea from the world of Dr. Seuss: Start with a black top and leggings.
+Another creative adult costume idea from the world of Dr. Seuss: Start with a black top and leggings.
 Glue on white felt for the stomach.
 Add a red scarf, striped hat and socks, and face paint to become the mischievous Cat in the Hat.
 Wanna really mess with your friends?
 Talk only in rhymes.
-(Related: Did you know these weird and wonderful facts about Dr. Seuss?)
+Love Disney?
+Try one of these Disney costumes.

 ’50 Shades of Grey’